-Forest Fire Management Victoria (FFMVic) is made up of skilled staff from the Department of Environment, Land, Water and Planning (DELWP), Parks Victoria, Melbourne Water and VicForests.
+Forest Fire Management Victoria (FFMVic) is made up of skilled staff from the Department of Energy, Environment and Climate Action (DEECA), Parks Victoria, Melbourne Water and VicForests.

-FFMVic works with Country Fire Authority (CFA), Fire Rescue Victoria (FRV), other emergency services and communities across Victoria to deliver the best local approaches to public land management in Victoria.
-We are proud to be recognised as a world leader in bushfire risk management.
+FFMVic works with Country Fire Authority (CFA), Fire Rescue Victoria (FRV), other emergency services and communities across Victoria to deliver the best local approaches to managing bushfire risk in Victoria.

 Our core purpose is to protect people, property and the environment.

 We do this by managing bushfires and bushfire risk in Victoria’s parks, forests and other public land, and by minimising the impact of fire on our communities, environment and everything we value most.
 This management includes:

 - emergency response and recovery.

 We also preserve and upgrade our parks and state forests across Victoria to provide more accessible opportunities to get outdoors and enjoy nature.